cept73/digiid-js/README.md

 digiid.qrcode
 ```

-This is actualy an URL pointing to the QRcode image.
+This is actually a URL pointing to the QRcode image.

 ### Verification